Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 instructor earnings lowered

-Why would they bother updating if they're losing money?
+Why would the instructors bother updating if they're losing money?

 And sure, old course content is fine if you’re taking a course on a topic that doesn’t change much as the information is still helpful.